 - View course schedules on LOCUS

 Effective with the Fall 2017 semester, students are allowed only THREE attempts to pass Chemistry courses with a C- or better grade.
 The three attempts include withdrawals (W).

 After the second attempt, the student must secure approval for a third attempt.
-Students must come to the Chemistry Department, fill out a permission to register form or print: Retake - Permission Form, and obtain a signature from the Undergraduate Program Director, Assistant Chairperson, or Chairperson in Chemistry.
+Students must come to the Chemistry Department, fill out a permission to register form or print: Permission to Register CHEM Course, and obtain a signature from the Undergraduate Program Director, Assistant Chairperson, or Chairperson in Chemistry.
 A copy of this form is then taken to a student's Advising office to secure final permission for the attempt.